 I’m honored to have a painting in the Frank Bette Center for the Arts Instructors Show (photo on left).
-The center unfortunately is closed until April 7.
-Hopefully after that date you can visit and see also on display a small book I created, “Book of Slightly Slutty Senior Dating,” which is a silly exploration of the absurdities of dating when you’re old.
+The center is putting together an online exhibit for this show.
+Watch this space for more info; hope you can visit online and see also on display a small book I created, “Book of Slightly Slutty Senior Dating,” which is a silly exploration of the absurdities of dating when you’re old.
 Please take care of yourselves, all you art lovers out there.

 CLASSES | FRANK BETTE CENTER for the ARTS in Alameda

 Take a peek at the Frank Bette Center website for my upcoming classes in 2020: Frank Bette Center Classes